pugovka/sections-parser/README.md

 - `a2enmod deflate` enable compression
 - `a2enmod headers` enable cache headers
 - `a2enmod expires` enable expire headers
-- `a2enmod rewrite` enable mapping urls to a filesystem path
+- `a2enmod rewrite` enable mapping url to a filesystem path

 ## Usage in development mode